Persecution of Baháʼís: Algeria

-In late 1968, Baháʼí pioneers were expelled from Algeria, during the period of the independence of Algeria when the country adopted Islamic practices in rejection of colonial influences.
-Activities of the Baháʼí Faith were banned in Algeria in 1969.
+Following Algerian Baháʼí participation in 1968 at the first Oceanic Conference in Palermo, Sicily, and the international news coverage which followed, foreign Baháʼís living in Algeria were summoned by the police for questioning.
+In November 1968, during Algeria’s independence, with the adoption of Islamic practices and rejection of colonial influences, 16 Baháʼí pioneers were put under restrictions, expelled, and their properties confiscated.
+Baháʼís native to Algeria were also subjected to restrictions, with five being exiled to the eastern mountain regions and the Sahara.
+Baháʼí activities were banned in Algeria in 1969.

+The 2016 Religious Freedom Report for Algeria stated that officials from the Algerian Ministry of Religious Affairs regarded religious groups, including the Bahá’í Faith, as illegitimate “sects”, as a result of which they are denied permission to operate legally.
+The MRA also warned publicly about the spread of religious groups including the Bahá’í Faith, stating that Algerians were facing a “religious invasion” by sects originating outside the country.

 Morocco

-In Morocco there were episodes of religious persecution in 1962–1963, when 15 Baháʼís were arrested for their religious convictions; three were given death sentences and several others were sentenced to years of prison terms at hard labour.
+Through the years 1962–1963 Morocco witnessed episodes of religious persecution against Bahá’ís.
+During the main wave of arrests 14 Bahá’ís were imprisoned, three were sentenced to death, and several others received lengthy prison sentences.
 There were months of diplomatic efforts; US Senator Kenneth B. Keating stated in the U.S. Senate on February 18, 1963, "How far religious freedom under the Moroccan Constitution really applies, will be revealed in the coming weeks when the appeal before the Supreme Court [of Morocco] is heard."
 On March 31, 1963, during a visit to the United States and the United Nations, King Hasan of Morocco was interviewed on television and addressed the audience saying that even though the Baháʼí Faith was "against good order and also morals", he would pardon the death sentences.
 Persecution of Baha'is occurred again in 1984, and their response was to seek diplomatic redress emphasizing the non-partisanship and the obedience to government principles of the religion.
 Baháʼís have more recently been denied passports and can practice their religion only in private.